agile-learning-institute/mentorHub-mongodb/README.md

 # institute-data

-This is project contains database configuration and migration scripts, as well as test data and scripts to load it into the database.
-This database supports all the Mongo backing services in the institute system.
+This is project contains database configuration, migration scripts, and test data used by the institute system.
+The Dockerfile creates a mongosh container that connects to a database and runs the scripts to configure the database and load test data.

+The docker compose starts the mongodb database container first, and when it is healthy it starts the mongosh container to run the configuration script.

 [here](https://github.com/orgs/agile-learning-institute/repositories?q=institute&type=all&sort=name) are all of the repositories in the [Institute](https://github.com/agile-learning-institute/institute/tree/main) system